rust-embedded/rust-raspberrypi-OS-tutorials/12_integrated_testing/README.md

   - Stalling execution during boot to test the kernel's timekeeping code by spinning for 1 second.
   - Willingly causing exceptions to see the exception handler running.

-The feature set of the kernel is now rich enough so that it makes sense to introduce proper testing modeled after Rust's [native testing framework].
-This tutorial extends our kernel with three basic testing facilities:
+The feature set of the kernel is now rich enough so that it makes sense to introduce proper integrated testing modeled after Rust's [native testing framework].
+This tutorial extends our single existing kernel test with three new testing facilities:
   - Classic `Unit Tests`.
   - [Integration Tests] (self-contained tests stored in the `$CRATE/tests/` directory).
-  - `Console Tests`.
+  - `Console I/O Tests`.
 These are integration tests acting on external stimuli - aka `console` input.
 Sending strings/characters to the console and expecting specific answers in return.

 [native testing framework]: https://doc.rust-lang.org/book/ch11-00-testing.html